 The San Juan Capistrano Chapter has received many awards at Legatus National Summits for growth in membership, excellence in programs and outstanding officers.
 In 2023 the chapter will be hosting another great year of programs with speakers Lila Rose, Fr.
 Mark Mary, Fr.
 Mike Schmitz and more.
 The San Juan Capistrano Chapter looks forward to continuing to deepen the faith of its members and positively impact all people in the Diocese of Orange.

 CEO EMERITUS, ORANGE COUNTY BUSINESS COUNCIL

-Before joining OCBC, she was the first woman president of the Building Industry Association of Southern California and officer of the California Building Industry Association in its 80 year history.
+Before joining OCBC, she was the first woman president of the Building Industry Association of Southern California in its 80-year history.
 She served as Director of the California Department of Housing and Community Development under Governor Schwarzenegger, who also appointed her to the California Transportation Commission in 2008.
 Governor Jerry Brown reappointed her two more terms.

 OC Register named her as one of “Orange County’s 100 Most Influential.”
-The Endangered Habitats League honored her for her work advancing protection of habitat and cultural resources, while providing for South Orange County mobility options.
+Endangered Habitats League honored her for protecting habitat and cultural resources, while providing for mobility needs.
 Orange County Business Journal named her one of OC’s 500 most influential.

-In addition, she cantors at St. Elizabeth Ann Seton Catholic Church in Irvine, sings with Meistersingers and Meritage chamber ensembles, and is the proud mother of two sons with accomplished daughters-in-law, and three grandchildren residing in the Bay Area.
+In addition, she cantors at St. Elizabeth Ann Seton Catholic Church, sings with Meistersingers and Meritage chamber ensembles, and is the proud mother of two sons with accomplished daughters-in-law, and three grandchildren residing in the Bay Area.

 THANK YOU TO ALL OUR PARTNERS!